acidtib/tcg-fetch/README.md

 # Ojo Fetch Magic

 A Rust CLI tool to fetch Magic: The Gathering card data from the Scryfall API.
-This tool helps organize card data into train, test, and validation sets.
+This tool helps organize card data into train, test, and validation sets, with built-in image augmentation capabilities.

 ## Features

 - Fetches card data from Scryfall API
 - Downloads different types of card data (unique artwork, oracle cards, default cards, or all cards)
+- Automatic image augmentation for each downloaded card:
+  - Random rotation (-10° to 10°)
+  - Slight zoom variations (95% to 105%)
+  - Small position shifts
+  - Generates 5 augmented versions per card
 - Organizes data into train/test/validation sets
 - Command-line interface with customizable output path
 - Checks for existing files to avoid unnecessary downloads
-- Progress indicator for large file downloads
+- Progress indicator for downloads and augmentation
+- Multi-threaded image downloading

 ## Installation